danielmadu/goexpose/README.md

 ## Reading the code

-⚠️ GoExpose is my firts golang project.
+⚠️ GoExpose is my first golang project.
 I made them for studies purpose and is not complete, feel free to send PRs.

 ## Requirements